Building a new business venture

 There might be some hard questions to ask here, that’s cool.
 If you want to chat about it with me, I’m more than happy to because I’ve been there myself.

-Just start with one thing, one little thing and create a little bit of extra space.
+Just start with one thing, one little thing and start creating a little bit of extra space.
 And if it’s not your business that’s thriving, it will be you.
 And that is what is so important to us today.

 What are your takeaways from this episode?
 Do you have any blindingly obvious weeds that you need to go and sort those weeds out right now?